Benelux Court of Justice: Competence

+As from June 2018, the Court also has the competence to rule on appeals against final decisions of the Benelux Office for Intellectual Property.

 Decisions

-As of 2014, the court has given 228 judgments: 173 preliminary rulings, 43 decisions as a civil service tribunal, 1 advisory opinion and 1 decision regarding the rules of the court.
+As of November 2025, the court has given 370 judgments: 175 preliminary rulings, 137 appeals against final decisions of the BOIP, 56 decisions as a civil service tribunal, 1 advisory opinion, and 1 decision regarding the rules of the court.

 Status in the European Union

 The court is considered a "court common to several member states" of the European Union, and thus forms part of the European legal order.
 The court therefore can request a preliminary ruling to the European Court of Justice for the application of European Union law, also when it needs such a ruling in order to answer requests for preliminary rulings itself, asked by supreme courts of Benelux countries.
 The European Court of Justice decided so in a 1995 case (C‑337/95, Parfums Christian Dior).
 In the latter case, the European Court of Justice ruled that in the interpretation of the Uniform Benelux Law on Trade Marks, both the Supreme Court of the Netherlands and the Benelux Court of Justice (the authority to give preliminary rulings upon requests from the supreme courts regarding this Benelux law) were under an obligation to ask for a preliminary ruling in the interpretation of EU legislation.

 The Court for the first time requested a preliminary ruling in 2000 in the case Campina Melkunie v Benelux-Merkenbureau (C-265/00) regarding the rejection of the registration of the Benelux-trademark application by Campina of Biomild.
 In this case the Supreme Court of the Netherlands had referred on 19 June 1998 nine questions to the Benelux Court of Justice, and in order to answer three of those, it made a request to the European Court of Justice.
-The 3 questions were answered by European Court of Justice on 12 February 2004, and the Benelux Court of Justice answered the 9 questions on 1 December 2004.
+The thre questions were answered by European Court of Justice on 12 February 2004, and the Benelux Court of Justice answered the 9 questions on 1 December 2004.
 The Supreme Court of the Netherlands in turn gave its ruling, based on those answers on 27 January 2006.
 The court upheld the rejection of the registration of the trade mark.